 The “Freedom from Drone Surveillance Act” (725 ILCS 167) regulates the use of sUAS by law enforcement in Illinois.
 This law seeks to protect the privacy of the public while allowing law enforcement use of sUAS under certain circumstances.
 Each drone operator and observer will ensure that operations of the sUAS are consistent with local, state, and federal law.

-Information obtained by sUAS under the permissible uses must be destroyed within 30 days unless there is a reasonable suspicion that the information contains evidence of criminal activity or the information is relevant to an ongoing investigation or pending criminal trial.
+Information obtained by sUAS under the permissible uses must be destroyed according to Illinois state law unless there is a reasonable suspicion that the information contains evidence of criminal activity or the information is relevant to an ongoing investigation or pending criminal trial.

 What training do drone pilots undergo?